regen-network/gocuke/README.md

 ## Why another golang BDD library?

-`gocuke` is inspired by [godog](https://github.com/cucumber/godog) and [gobdd](https://github.com/go-bdd/gobdd).
+`gocuke` was inspired by [godog](https://github.com/cucumber/godog) and [gobdd](https://github.com/go-bdd/gobdd).
 I tried both of these libraries and wanted a specific developer UX that I couldn't achieve with either. godog was not a good fit for the same reasons as that gobdd was created (specifically tight integration with `*testing.T`).
-Looking at the source code for gobdd, it wasn't that complex but needed to be updated to a new versions of cucumber/gherkin-go and cucumber/messages-go which was basically a complete rewrite.
-Happy to coordinate with the authors of either of these libraries at some point to align on common goals.
+Looking at the source code for gobdd, it needed to be updated to a new versions of cucumber/gherkin-go and cucumber/messages-go and significant changes were needed to accommodate this API.
+So `gocuke` was written.
+We are happy to coordinate with the authors of either of these libraries at some point to align on common goals.

 ## Quick Start